We want to make sure we don’t push China into a corner and China wants to make sure it doesn’t push us into a corner. That’s the real story of 2034.

 In theme, intent, and impact, 2034 is reminiscent of the famous The Day After, also with a prominent Saturn-Pluto theme, which was watched by 100 million viewers on its first broadcast, including the top leadership of the US Army.
 Very interestingly, from an astrological point of view, these masterful warnings were given on successive Saturn-Pluto conjunctions – the diachronic pattern – at almost the same distance between the planets:

 - 2034 (01.26.2021) – conjunction, 9°35′

 - The Day After (11.20.1983) – conjunction, 9°05′

 In both cases we have a separating conjunction, corresponding to the final period of the aspect, in which the archetypal field is saturated by the combined energy of the two planets, just as the colors are more intense and saturated at dusk.

-A thorough exploration of Saturn-Pluto complex from almost every possible angle can be found in section Cycles of crisis and contraction of Tarnas’ s monumental Cosmos and Psyche (2006).
-Regarding the possibility of a war, or a situation like the one described in 2034, from an astrological point of view, 2035 would be more appropriate as a title for Stavridis and Ackerman’s book, as it is the start of a Saturn-Pluto opposition, which in history corresponded many times with a war, as Tarnas showed in the chapter World Wars, Cold War, and September 11.
+A thorough exploration of the Saturn-Pluto complex from almost every possible angle can be found in the section Cycles of Crisis and Contraction of Tarnas’s monumental Cosmos and Psyche (2006).
+Regarding the possibility of a war or a situation like the one described in 2034, from an astrological point of view, 2035 would be a more appropriate title for Stavridis and Ackerman’s book, since it is the beginning of a Saturn-Pluto opposition, which in history often corresponded to a war, as Tarnas showed in the chapter World Wars, Cold War, and September 11.